 What is an air ambulance?

-An air ambulance is a business class aircraft (ex.
-Gulfstream, Lear, King Air) that has been medically customized with stretchers, advanced life support equipment, medications and a specialized flight-trained medical staff.
+An air ambulance is a business class aircraft (for example, a Gulfstream, Learjet, or King Air) that is medically customized with a stretcher, advanced life support equipment, a wide range of medications, and a specialized flight-trained medical staff.
 Angel MedFlight utilizes only fixed-wing jets for its fleet.

 Why would a patient need an air ambulance?